 It was around 1987 when Jean; NM1P offered to help me with the required 13 words per minute CW to get the General Class license.
 I took her up on her offer.
 We spend about 4 or 5 nights per week sending and receiving CW over 10 meters.
 After about a month, I took the test and passed without her knowing.
 The next day we were scheduled for a practice night, she sent some CW for me to copy.
 I replied telling her that I had passed the test during the weekend.
 It was a happy moment.

 About a year later I upgraded to Advanced Class.
 In 1997 I received my current callsign W1RPG.
-During this time period I had joined the Stratford Amateur Radio Club which has its own club station.
-I am still a member and I was involved in its recent revitalization project.
+During this time period I joined the Stratford Amateur Radio Club which has its own club station.
 I am also a member of the Yankee Clipper Contest Club.
 In 2008 I upgraded to Extra Class and continue to enjoy operating activities such as Special Events, Contests, and improving my station to emit the best possible communications quality signal within a 3kc’s worth of band space.
 We are communicators and not broadcasters in this hobby.

-I try to get on the HF bands several nights per week.
+I try to get on the HF bands several nights per week as time permits.
 I enjoy SSB, PSK31, RTTY.
 I also run HF, VHF and UHF mobile.
+In 2014 I started with D-Star mobile.

 Besides amateur radio, I am involved with the local Boy Scout troop as a volunteer and enjoy working with the young men and future leaders.
 My son is an Eagle Scout and a ham holding a General Class license; callsign K1RJG.
 He currently attends college.